'An open secret': Saudi Arabia and Israel get cozy

 While Saudi Arabia's government has since come to view the Israelis as a potential partner in the region, it continues to resist an open diplomatic embrace, preferring off-the-record consultations.

-"It's an open secret," said Shapiro.
+"It's an open secret," Shapiro said.
 "There is a considerable amounts of quiet, behind-the-scenes coordination between them — intelligence channels and other security channels — and it remains quiet because Israel is still unpopular in those Arab states."

 Three former U.S. officials told NBC News that U.S. diplomats engage with both sides with the assumption that the two parties speak directly.
 One official said that Israel and Saudi Arabia had presented virtually identical points of concern while negotiations were underway on the Obama administration's nuclear agreement with Iran.